Skip to main content

 Nivestym side effects

-Nivestym can cause a serious lung problem called acute respiratory distress syndrome (ARDS) and a rare but serious side effect called capillary leak syndrome.
-Call your doctor or seek emergency medical attention right away if you have fever with shortness of breath or rapid breathing, stuffy or runny nose followed by tiredness, thirst, decreased urination, and sudden swelling or weight gain.
+Capillary leak syndrome is a rare but serious side effect.
+Call your doctor right away if you have signs of this condition: stuffy or runny nose followed by tiredness, thirst, decreased urination, trouble breathing, and sudden swelling or weight gain.

 Nivestym can cause your spleen to become enlarged, and it could rupture (tear).
 Call your doctor right away if you have left-sided upper stomach pain or left shoulder pain.